adrian-bacon/llm-date-and-time-tools/README.md

 **License**
 ----------

 This library is released under the MIT License.
-See `LICENSE.md` for details.
+See `LICENSE` for details.